mantoumaster/ai-hedge-fund-API/README.md

       "action": "short",
       "confidence": 80.0,
       "quantity": 84,
-      "reasoning": "The analysis by the ben_graham_agent indicates a strong bearish signal with 80% confidence.
-Given the high confidence and the fact that there are no current positions, the decision is to short TSLA up to the maximum allowable quantity of 84 shares.
-This respects margin requirements as there are no constraints on the given margin at this time."
+      "reasoning": "The analysis by the ben_graham_agent indicates a strong bearish signal..."
     }
   }
 }